-Can I access the HMS network and/or internet in Vandy (Vanderbilt Hall Dormitory)/The Dorm?
+Can I access the HMS network and the internet in Vanderbilt Hall?

 Network access in Vanderbilt Hall is primarily wireless and is offered through these networks:

-Every room in Vandy has a network jack with one active data port.
-Roughly half of the rooms have a wireless access point mounted on the wall above the network jack.
-In those rooms, the one active data port is configured to work only with the access point.
+Many rooms in Vanderbilt Hall have Wireless Access Points plugged into one of the available data ports.
+This port is configured to work only with that access point.
 Do not disconnect the cable between the network jack and the wireless access point or plug anything into the wireless access point.
-Doing so will degrade the wifi service to you and your neighbors in that part of the building.
-Those jacks will not provide network to a computer or other device, such as an xbox or Apple TV.
+Doing so will degrade the wireless network service to you and your neighbors in that part of the building.
+Those jacks will not provide a network to a computer or other devices, such as an Xbox or Apple TV.

-HMS IT provides SSL VPN access HMS students on an as-needed basis to gain access to HMS resources from home (or when traveling) and when there is not another acceptable access method.
-Whenever possible students should use web clients such as OWA and MyCourses to access resources.
+HMS IT provides SSL VPN access to HMS students on an as-needed basis to gain access to HMS resources from home (or when traveling) and when there is no acceptable access method.
+Whenever possible, students should use web clients such as OWA and MyCourses to access resources.
 We will, however, grant VPN access to HMS students upon request.
-To request VPN access, please email email@example.com
+To request VPN access, email firstname.lastname@example.org

-To connect once you have a VPN account, navigate to the following address: https://secure.med.harvard.edu.
+To connect after you have a VPN account, navigate to https://secure.med.harvard.edu.

-Under Client Application Sessions, click the Start button to the right of Network Connect.
-(If you do not see this, you might not have access to the VPN.
-Please contact firstname.lastname@example.org to request VPN access).
+Under Client Application Sessions, select the Start button to the right of Network Connect.
+If you do not see this, you might not have access to the VPN.
+Get in touch with email@example.com to request VPN access.

-Once you are connected via Network Connect, you can access the IT file server, and software applications such as Lasergene, Matlab, etc.
+After you are connected via Network Connect, you can access the IT file server and software applications such as Lasergene, MATLAB, and so on.

 Can I forward my email to a Gmail account?